flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 !!! warning "TO Shift - Not Yet Implemented"
     This is for information only at this point since the TO Shift entry in the MCDU Takeoff Perf Page is not yet implemented.

-**Entry Angle**

-- This is the angle of the taxiway to the runway.
-An input is needed to allow the calculator to reduce the TORA distance by the distance used to align the airplane on the runway for takeoff (since the runway behind the airplane should not be used to calculate takeoff performance).
-The entry angle can be determined from the airport 10-9 (or 10-9A) chart as shown in the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md).

 **Runway Elevation**

 - This is the elevation of the runway at the beginning of the TORA.
-It will be automatically filled after entering the runway number.
+It will be automatically filled after selecting the runway.
 It can also be determined or checked from the airport 10-9 chart, as shown in the following examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md).

 **Runway Slope**

 - This is the gradient of the runway in the direction of takeoff.
-It will be automatically entered after entering the runway number.
+It will be automatically entered after selecting the runway.
 It can also be determined or checked from the airport 10-9 chart, but requires a little calculation from the data present on Jeppesen charts, as shown in the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md).
 A negative slope is downhill, while a positive slope is uphill.

+**Entry Angle**

+- This is the angle of the taxiway to the runway.
+An input is needed to allow the calculator to reduce the TORA distance by the distance used to align the airplane on the runway for takeoff (since the runway behind the airplane should not be used to calculate takeoff performance).
+The entry angle can be determined from the airport 10-9 (or 10-9A) chart as shown in the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md).

 **Runway Condition**

 - This allows input of runway conditions, including dry, wet, and numerous types of runway contamination.
 It defaults to a dry runway.
 Although the calculations are provided for other runway conditions, be aware that MSFS 2020 currently does not simulate these surface conditions properly.
+The runway condition can be found on an ATIS report or in a SNOWTAM.

 **Wind**

-- The wind can be input simply as the headwind component (a single positive number) or tailwind component (a single negative number), or it can be input in the form degrees/kts.
+- The wind can be input simply as the headwind component (a single positive number, may be prefixed with H or HD) or tailwind component (a single negative number, may be positive if prefixed with T or TL instead), or it can be input in the form degrees/kts.
+You may omit the slash, it will automatically be added for you.
 It can be automatically entered from either the OFP or the METAR as described above.
 If you enter the wind yourself, be sure you are entering the wind in terms of a magnetic direction rather than the true direction.
 ATIS winds will be provided in terms of a magnetic direction, but METAR winds are in terms of true direction.
 If you enter the winds from METAR, consult the airport 10-9 (or 10-9A) chart to determine the magnetic variation and convert the direction to magnetic, as shown in the following examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md).
 If you choose to enter the winds automatically from the